wp-plugins/wp-ultimate-search/readme.txt

 Many new features coming quickly, stay tuned.

 Please be advised that this is a beta release and not all features are available yet.
 We'll be updating the plugin heavily over the coming weeks, so check back for updates.
+Please let us know if you encounter any bugs, or have any suggestions for improvement.

 == Installation ==